 - Define dependencies.

-- Choose pre-built or custom container.
+- Choose a pre-built or custom container.

 - Submit a Vertex AI training job.

-- Store metrics and artifacts.
+- Store metrics, logs, configuration, and model artifacts.

-- Decide whether it should be deployed.
+- Decide whether it should be deployed, retrained, or rejected.

 Common Mistakes